UPPMAX/programming_formalisms/docs/communication/summer_2025/welcome_letter.md

 Hi and welcome to Programming Formalisms, we are getting ready for the course which starts on 5th of May and is online, the course page <https://uppmax.github.io/programming_formalisms/>
-The course and all materials relevant to the course are availible on GitHub for reuse there will be a course project which is also GitHub.
+The course and all materials relevant to the course are available on GitHub for reuse there will be a course project which is also GitHub.
-The use of `git` and tools like it are a valuble part of the toolkit of a professional developer and the use of these tools in the course is an active choice as part of the learning experience.
+The use of `git` and tools like it are a valuable part of the toolkit of a professional developer and the use of these tools in the course is an active choice as part of the learning experience.